ws-tang/ws-tang/lab/linuxBase.md

 ### Prerequisites

 1. Need a computer with proper tools to burn a DVD with Ubutun ISO image.
-2. The target computer for Ubuntu installation can be started with a DVD immage.
+2. The target computer for Ubuntu installation can be started with a DVD image.
 3. A DVD drive (external or internal) is available for the target computer.

 ### Procedure